joh3d/Claude-deepseek-bridge/README.md

 **Sound familiar?**
 You subscribed to Claude Pro.
 You're paying every month.
 And yet — every single week — you slam into the usage wall by Wednesday morning.
 The rest of the week?
-Degraded performance, throttled requests, and that sinking feeling when you realize you just burned half your limit on a CRUD endpoint you've written a hundred times before.
+Free Models :(

 **That ends now.**